-This post is part of a new series we’re calling the Curators Corner.
-Over the coming months we’ll feature a different DCN Curator each week or so.
-The series grew out of a community-building activity wherein curators at our ten partner organizations interview each other “chain-letter style” in order to get to know each other and their work outside of the DCN better.
+This post is part of our Curators’ Corner series.
+Every so often we’ll feature a different DCN Curator.
+The series grew out of a community-building activity wherein curators at our partner organizations interview each other “chain-letter style” in order to get to know each other and their work outside of the DCN better.
 We hope you enjoy these posts!

 Rachel Woodbrook is the Data Curation Librarian for the University of Michigan.
 Rachel was interviewed by Shanda Hunt in May of 2019.